 In the second or current session window, right-click and select Compare from the context menu.
 Choose the first session you ran as the basis session.

-Tip: Consider using a Session Control file or the Session Control API to ensure the capture of similar session data.
 Compare the session data for the methods you optimized and other methods whose performance values changed between sessions.